4 Causes Of Gall Bladder Pain During Pregnancy And Its Treatment

 Women are more likely to get gallstones or gallbladder diseases.
 During pregnancy, any of the following factors could be responsible for the condition (3)(4)(5).

-1. Estrogen and progesterone hormone: In pregnancy, estrogeniXA sex hormone responsible for the development of female sexual characteristics increases cholesterol secretion, and progesteroneiXA female reproductive hormone that plays an important role in menstruation, pregnancy, and breastfeeding reduces bile acid secretion, which ultimately causes bile to become supersaturated with cholesterol.
+1. Estrogen and progesterone hormone: In pregnancy, estrogeniA sex hormone responsible for the development of female sexual characteristics increases cholesterol secretion, and progesteroneiA female reproductive hormone that plays an important role in menstruation, pregnancy, and breastfeeding reduces bile acid secretion, which ultimately causes bile to become supersaturated with cholesterol.
 Progesterone slows down the emptying of the cholesterol, which promotes the formation of stones by causing bile to become stagnated.
 This increases the risk of gallbladder problems for pregnant women.

 1. Overweight: When there is more fat in the body, more estrogen is produced.
 Therefore, pregnant women are told to keep their weight in control for a healthy pregnancy.